 What is the Main Segment to Target for Sustainable Fashion Brands?

 China is an interesting place to observe the ever-changing fashion market as it develops.
-There are many challenges and opportunities for brands working with China, which will be covered in this article; one of these being that Chinese consumers want sustainable clothing but they also like flashy designs.
+There are many challenges and opportunities for brands working with China, which will be covered in this article; one of these is that Chinese consumers want sustainable clothing but they also like flashy designs.

 Millennials: The Not-To-Be-Missed Consumer Group in China